kylethieringer/dataProcessing/README.md

 ```

 ## **Tracking**
+On the cluster:
 ```
 $ cd /dataserver/user/dataProcessing/tracking
 $ bash tracking.sh /path/to/dataDirectory/
 ```
 This will run inference on videos then create 2 files:
 - *000000.mp4.inference.slp*
 - *000000.mp4.inference.cleaned.slp*

 The next steps would be to proofread the data and save the files as:
 - *000000.mp4.inference.cleaned.proofread.slp*

 Once tracks have been proofread, you can export them as an h5 file

 Back on the cluster:
 ```